 What Do I Leave You With?

 I cannot promise that your version of the Lord of the Meows, Beauty and the Barlog, Game of Madhatters will make it to the bestseller list.
 All I am saying is that it is worth a try, to let your voice be heard.
 In the very same manner as there are plenty of motivational speakers, writing advice gurus and such.
 All of them have their own personality and their own voice, even if they preach from the same book.
 The point is uniqueness comes from a person and their voice.

 Possibly, very likely a better resources than I exists on this topic; you, my dear readers are adding value to my voice, by reading my truths.
-This means that I somehow appealed to you, like a book did, or you are my friend Alina and I’ve made you read it.
+This means that I somehow appealed to you, as a book did, or you are my friend Alina and I've made you read it.
 Agree or violently scream, I only share what I, Gina, know.
-You’ve read my version on how to write, and possibly it will work for you, just like a retelling that you’ve liked.
+You've read my version on how to write, and possibly it will work for you, just like a retelling that you've liked.
 Or not.
 In no way am I more special than you, or have more talent or more mental capability.
 These simply are my thoughts on how writing works.

 What do you think?